ourworldventures/info_ourworld/src/partners/partners.md

 # Strategic Partners

-OurWorld and its ventures work together with partners to be able to deliver and end2end viable solution.
+OurWorld and its ventures work together with partners to be able to deliver and end2end regenerative solution.

 <style>
 table {